0x444454/Commodore-6309/README.md

 _"Alive!
 It's alive!
 It's alive!"_

 Prototype works with preliminary test Kernal ROM, running test code like a fixed-point Mandelbrot set generator.
 IRQ is working.
 FIRQ is also functional, but the C64 only has one IRQ signal, so we opted to support IRQ and disabled FIRQ.

-As of 2025-Jan-01, the system supports running generic code.
-IRQ are also working (tested with VIC-II raster interrupt).
+VIC-II raster interrupts are working.

-There are problems enabling sprites.
+There are problems after enabling sprites.
 Even one single sprite will cause the system to crash.
 This might be due to prototype wiring using a breadboard (signal timings and power issues).
 Problem is being investigated.
 Screenshot of the problem here: [Sprites Problem](media/20250104-Sprites_DMA_conflict.jpg)